KunalBhat55/KunalBhat55/README.md

-- 👋 Hi, I’m @KunalBhat55
+- 👋 Hi, I’m Kunal Bhat
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently Pursuing computer engineering
+- 🌱 I’m a computer engineering graduate
 - 💞️ I’m looking to collaborate on Cloud and Devops
-- 📫 How to reach me kunalbhat6767@gmail.com
+- 📫 Reach me at kunalbhat6767@gmail.com

 <!---
 KunalBhat55/KunalBhat55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.